koush/scrypted/plugins/hikvision-doorbell/fs/DOORBELL_README.md

 Most of these doorbells have the ability to control an electromechanical lock.
 To implement the lock controller software interface in Scrypted, you need to create a separate device with the `Lock` type.
 Such a device is created automatically if you enable the **Expose Door Lock Controller** checkbox.

-The lock controller is linked to this device.
+The lock controller is linked to this device (doorbell).
 Therefore, when the doorbell is deleted, the associated lock controller will also be deleted.

+### Support tamper alert

+Most of a doorbells have a tamper alert.
+To implement the tamper alert software interface in Scrypted, you need to create a separate device with the `Switch` type.
+Such a device is created automatically if you enable the **Expose Tamper Alert Controller** checkbox.
+If you leave this checkbox disabled, the tamper signal will be interpreted as a `Motion Detection` event.

+If the tamper on the doorbell is triggered, the controller (`Switch`) will **turn on**.
+You can **turn off** the switch manually in the Scrypted web interface only.

+The tamper alert controller is linked to this device (doorbell).
+Therefore, when the doorbell is deleted, the associated tamper alert controller will also be deleted.

 ### Setting up a receiving call (the ability to ringing)